Spring is when my hunting life gives way to my fishing life, and a great way to celebrate the turn of the season is simple seared fish and asparagus.

-The sequence here in NorCal has an alliterative rhythm: sturgeon, steelhead, striped bass, shad.
+The spring sequence here in NorCal has an alliterative rhythm: sturgeon, steelhead, striped bass, shad.
 A lot of “s” fish, and each is wonderful to catch and eat in its own way.
 Sturgeon and steelhead seasons overlap with ducks, so I often miss the best parts of those runs.

 But I always try to get out a few times for sturgeon, usually with my friend Jay Lopes of Right Hook Sportfishing.
 Jay is an excellent sturgeon guide, and there’s a growing suspicion among the fleet that Jay has some sort of juju he applies to his baits of cured salmon roe that drives sturgeon wild.